-Technical details of converting AV formats from whatever you have, to whatever I need because everything disagrees about how to transmit these things.
+Technical details of converting AV formats from whatever I have, to whatever I need because everything disagrees about how to transmit these things.

 Check with your local jurisdiction’s intellectual property laws before doing any of these.
-I honestly have no idea any more what is legal and what is not, and am not qualify to advise on the legality of anything here, in any jurisdiction.
-Check laws in your local jurisdiction before doing anything that might infringe local property rights laws!
+I honestly have no idea any more what is legal and what is not, and am not qualifed to advise on the legality of anything here, in any jurisdiction.